life-points/website/content/posts/2018-01-20-my-10-favorite-coffee-shoppes-around-the-world.md

 ![](/images/img_2848 (1).jpg)

 * [**Chocopain Bakery**](http://www.chocopainbakery.com/) **(Hoboken, NJ)**- This place has always been my go to spot to meet with friends.
 You can watch them making fresh bread and pastries and I love their chocolate bread and coffee.
 They even have couches and a play area for kids upstairs.
-When I go ther,e I feel like I am sitting in a living room in France.
+When I go there, I feel like I am sitting in a living room in France.

-I am excited to explore even more coffee shoppes around the world.
-What are your favorite coffee shoppes?
+I am excited to explore even more coffee shops around the world.
+What are your favorite coffee shops?